-Other linear 3 card spreads also follow this cause-and-effect pattern, tracing the energy through a sequence of events, from left to right.
-You can pick a three-card spread that relates to your specific question or situations such as:
+Other linear 3-card spreads also follow this cause-and-effect pattern, tracing the energy through a sequence of events, from left to right.
+You can pick a three-card spread that relates to your specific question or situation such as:

 Past, Present, Future

 Where You Are Now, Your Path, Your Potential